Email FacebookTwitterMenu burgerClose thin

 Significant Increase in Assets

 One common situation that prompts individuals to hire a wealth manager is a significant increase in assets, such as receiving a large inheritance.
 Managing newfound wealth can be a daunting task, especially without any professional guidance.
-For example, inheriting a sizable estate may involve intricate tax implications, or the need to make investment decisions.
-A wealth manager would be well-equipped to help you handle such tasks, and could also integrate this inherited wealth into your existing financial plan, ensuring tax efficiency and optimal growth.
+For example, inheriting a sizable estate can introduce complex tax considerations and require new investment decisions.
+A wealth manager may be able to help you address these issues and incorporate the inherited assets into your broader financial plan in a tax-efficient way.

 Sale of a Business